openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   - multiple Credentials of different types bound to the same proof, or
   - multiple Credentials of the same type bound to different proofs

-The Issuer MAY also request Credential presentation as means to authenticate or identify the User during the Issuance Flow as illustrated in (#use-case-2).
+The Issuer MAY also request Credential presentation as means to authenticate or identify the User during the Issuance Flow as illustrated in a use case in (#use-case-2).

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: